 Were I to believe many of the productivity articles and entrepreneurs out there, this flaw means I’ll never be successful.

 When entrepreneurs talk about their morning routines, I feel like I’m in a locker room conversation of everyone one-upping the next.
 “I wake up at 5am and spend 90 minutes working out,” “Well I wake up at 4am, run a 10k, then mentor underprivileged kids and found a new NGO before checking emails by 8am.”
 And so it goes on.

-Feeling guilty for sleeping in till 7?
+So do you feel guilty for sleeping in till 7?
+Or… 8?

 This guilt made me want to explore a radical concept: what if you can sleep in, but still absolutely crush the heck out of your day?